roygbyte/weather.koplugin/README.md

 ## Installation

 Easy as pie.
-Download the latest release and unzip it to your computer.

 ### Drag and Drop

-TODO
+Download the latest release and unzip it to your computer and then transfer the folder to your KOReader-powered device, placing it under `/.adds/koreader/plugins/weather.koplugin`.

 ### SSH/SCP